Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

 * Zackptg5 - The master of this mod
 * Ae3NerdGod, Neel P, Whismasterflo
-* muphetz, Varun Soma - to testing
+* muphetz, Varun Soma - for testing

 Modified TWRP (Mauronofrio's build) and installer script for all OP7/Pro/5G variants that re-purposes userdata for true dual booting.
 You can still use this as a regular stock twrp zip - one stop shop for magisk, verity, and/or forced encryption modifications

 ## Disclaimer
 * I am not responsible for anything bad that happens to your device.
-Only experienced users should be using this mod
+Only users with experience should use this mod
-* This is no walk in the park mod.
-Although I have extensively tested it, there is always the possibility of a brick with anything that involves repartitioning.
+* This is no walk in the park.
+Although I have extensively tested it, there is always a possibility of  bricking with anything that involves repartitioning.
 Make sure you have a backup and know how to reparititon your phone back to stock (there's a guide at the end of this readme with the basics)
 * **YOU'VE BEEN WARNED - Use at your own risk**